FlexyTools/Flexy.AssetRefs/Documentation.md

 --------

 **Warning**
-you can not **store** LoadTasks they rented from pool and will be returned to pool after 10 frames once loading done
+You can not **store** LoadTasks!
+They rented from pool and will be returned to pool after 10 frames once loading done

 **Note**
 Package uses C# 10 and C# 8 Nullable reference types.
-All nullability warnings treated as errors.
+All nullability warnings treated as errors